Andrew-Pecyna/Concordia-Final-Project/README.md

 # BirdFeed

 <p> BirdFeed is a social-media like application where anyone with an interest in birds can create an account to look up birds, share photos with friends, and collaborate within the community to identify species! <p>

+## Features

+- Bird Lookup search bar allowing users to explore species database
+- Community Forum section where users can interact - sharing photos and information
+- Profile space with home and profile feeds, users may customize and build their own page
+- Users are able to mark birds they have seen, adding them to their own bird collection

 ## APIs